 Schedules, Playlists, and Timing

 With regards to timing you should try to time your content to specific times of day.
-For example, if you’re a school, in the morning have all your displays focussed on only that days announcements when all your students are in the hallways and likely to be looking at the screens.
+For example, if you’re a school, in the morning have all your displays focused on only that days announcements when all your students are in the hallways and likely to be looking at the screens.
 And then during the day you could switch them to a more general set of upcoming events or announcements.
 Another example, if you know the average amount of time people spend in your line is 5 minutes having a 5 minute loop of entertaining content on your display will be perfect to keep people entertained while they wait.